 Taste.
 Smell.
 Touch.
 Get your hands a little dirty and bring your kids on an Easter experience that uses all five senses.
 This is a great unit study that is easy to follow and fun to participate in.
 Geography, art, science, music, and cooking are all fun ways to incorporate Easter learning with a Palm Sunday twist.
 Cue the beach music!

 Throw a Hosanna Rock Party.
 Crack open a coconut.
 Study other plants throughout scripture.
 Create an Easter environment that draws the attention of your family on the reason for the season in a fun, and engaging way.

 Our kids didn’t remember the meaning behind Palm Sunday and what the importance was behind the waving palm branches.
-They didn’t know that they represented a common symbol of victory, and that riding a donkey was actually a symbol of royalty.
-We didn’t know that the coconut was in fact one of the largest seeds!
+They didn’t know that these branches represented a common symbol of victory, and that riding a donkey was actually a symbol of royalty.
+We didn’t know that the coconut was, in fact, one of the largest seeds!
 Who knew?!
 These were a few of the fun things that we discovered during our Palm Sunday unit study.